Performance-Based Investment Advisory Fee

 - Steve Check, President and CIO

-The Profit-Based Investment Fee is illustrated in the following examples:
+The Performance-Based Investment Fee is illustrated in the following examples:

 Example 1: